Bay of Gibraltar: Pollution

 Due to all these facts and the heavy industries along the shoreline, airborne and marine pollution are serious problems in the area.
 Environmental groups have raised concerns about the risks of oil spills and other types of pollution, particularly in the light of the bay's ecological importance.
 In May 1998, an accident at the Acerinox plant in Los Barrios, caused the release of a radioactive cloud.
 The radiation was not detected on site, but was eventually detected in France, Italy, Switzerland, Germany, and Austria.
 The radioactive levels measured were up to 142 times higher than normal.
 Due to the large number of ships that transit the strait, there is always a danger of accidents and in recent years there have been a small number of sinkings, groundings and collisions in both Gibraltar and Spain resulting in oil spills (New Flame, Spa Bunker IV, Samothraki, Sierra Nava, Tawe and Fedra).

 Last report of Greenpeace on the pollution in Spain targets the Bay of Gibraltar as suffering from "chronic pollution" due to hydrocarbons, not only as a result of accidents, but also as a consequence of regular unballast, ship-to-ship bunkering or tank cleaning operations.
 During 2009, environmental organizations, both Spanish and Gibraltarian, have called the Tripartite Forum to implement measures to protect the Bay of Gibraltar.

 A joint statement was issued by concerned environmental groups on both sides of the frontier in relation to the trilateral forum meeting held in 2009.

 A report by the Gibraltar government in 2015 reported that the water body status of Gibraltar Coastal Waters was "good" for both ecological and chemical status.

+Archaeology

+According to a 2026 report by CNN, Spanish archaeologists conducting an archaeological survey between 2020-2023 identified in the bay 151 underwater archaeological sites. the sites spreading over the 29-square mile bay, include 124 shipwrecks, from periods as early as the ancient Punic (Carthaginian) civilization to the modern period.